linda-seiter/cmsc115/week1_lab/README.md

 Java comments can be used to help explain the code.
 A comment can also prevent one or more lines of code from executing.

-- Line comment: Text following `//` is ignored.
+- Line comment: Text following `//` is ignored on the current line.
 - Block or multi-line comment: Text between `/*` and `*/` is ignored.

 Click on `Comments.java` to open the file in the editor, then run the program to